 1999- 2016 – tenure of the Rev. Lorraine Ljunggren as rector

-Major Events: Construction of the Community Life Center, adoption by the Vestry of an official statement of the congregation’s commitment to “diversity, acceptance, and inclusivity,” the Rev. Jim Melnyk’s time as Assistant Rector, adoption of the Godly Play curriculum for our Sunday children’s program, development of new community outreach activities such as the ministry at the Wilburn Elementary School and the New Hope Community Garden supported by the organization of the New Hope Road Alliance of congregations, shared use of our worship space with Yahnevh Jewish Renewal Community,
+Major Events: Construction of the Community Life Center, adoption by the Vestry of an official statement of the congregation’s commitment to “diversity, acceptance, and inclusivity,” the Rev. Jim Melnyk’s time as Assistant Rector, adoption of the Godly Play curriculum for our Sunday children’s program, the time of service by Deacons the Rev. Bob Thomas and the Rev. Sally Simpson, development of new community outreach activities such as the ministry at the Wilburn Elementary School and the New Hope Community Garden supported by the organization of the New Hope Road Alliance of congregations, shared use of our worship space with Yahnevh Jewish Renewal Community,

 In 1999, the Rev. Lorraine Ljunggren became the third rector of St Mark’s, coming from a parish in Marion, NC where she served as rector.
 Shortly after her arrival, the parish began to consider space needs, a process that led to the construction of the Community Life Center (CLC) and the eventual removal of the building that had served as the worship space from 1973 until 1986 and then as a Parish Hall.
 In 2002, Lorraine’s husband the Rev. Jim Melnyk joined the parish staff as Assistant Rector, a post he held for several years before leaving to become the Rector of St Paul’s Episcopal Church in Smithfield, NC.
 Among the highlights of Lorraine’s time as our rector were the development of a more diverse congregation and participation in outreach activities such as hosting the Raleigh area’s alternative prom and participation in Durham’s Pride Parade.
 St Mark’s tradition of social engagement continued under Lorraine’s leadership with mission trips to Mexico and Mississippi, the development of new ministries at the Wilburn Elementary School near the church and the formation of the New Hope Road Alliance with several other congregations whose facilities are along New Hope Road.
+The life of the congregation was also enriched by the service of two Deacons, the Rev. Bob Thomas and the Rev. Sally Simpson.
 St Mark’s has also opened our worship space to other religious groups, including our current hosting of Yavneh, a Jewish Renewal Community, which conducts services in our Centrum on Fridays, Saturdays, and Jewish High Holy Days.